caddyserver/website/src/docs/markdown/command-line.md

 `--envfile` loads environment variables from the specified file.

-`--resume` uses the last loaded configuration, overriding the `--config` flag (if present) if a previous config was saved.
+`--resume` uses the last loaded configuration that was autosaved, overriding the `--config` flag (if present).
 Using this flag guarantees config durability through machine reboots or process restarts.
-It is most useful in [API](/docs/api)-heavy deployments.
+It is most useful in [API](/docs/api)-centric deployments.

 `--watch` will watch the config file and automatically reload it after it changes. ⚠️ This feature is intended for use only in local development environments!